cyanotracker/Cyanosense-2.0/README.md

 ## 📄 Citation

-> **This sensor and methodology are described in a scientific article currently under peer review.**
+- **This sensor and methodology are described in a scientific article, now published open access in *ACS Environmental Science and Technology, Water*.**
-> If you use or build on this work, **please cite the associated article** (citation will be added once published).
+- If you use or build on this work, **please cite the associated article as follows:**<br>
+Maniyar, C.B.; Raviprakash, K.; Kumar, A; Seferian, M. A; Firotentino, I and Mishra, D. R. (2025) **Low-Cost System to Support and Expand Cyanobacterial Harmful Algal Bloom Monitoring with New-Generation Ocean Color Satellites.** *ACS Environmental Science and Technology, Water*.
+DOI: [10.1021/acsestwater.5c00301](https://doi.org/10.1021/acsestwater.5c00301)
-> Also, please **refer to the paper** for a deeper understanding of how CS2.0 fits into the broader **CyanoHAB monitoring paradigm**, including its role in supporting satellite remote sensing efforts.
+- The article provides a deeper understanding of how CS2.0 fits into the broader **CyanoHAB monitoring paradigm**, including its role in supporting satellite remote sensing efforts.

 ---